giuskywalker/brl-usd-converter/README.md

 # brl-usd-converter
 Simple python project that i did to exercise a little bit of web scrapping.

+# How it works?

+It's really simple, using the requests library from python, the code will access a website that brings the quotation, so everytime the code runs, a new value should appear.

 ## Usage:
 `python3 money.py`